zuozhenggh/learning-library/data-management-library/mysql/mysql-dataintegration-datascience/insights/insights.md

 ### Prerequisites

-Steps from the previous lab must be completed.
+- All previous labs have been successfully completed.

 ## **STEP 1:** Create Policies